 Building on the success of the earlier timetabling competitions, the Integrated Healthcare Timetabling Competition 2024 intends to stimulate research focusing on the challenges of integrated optimization problems.
-The competition will officially begin 1st September 2024, and will run untill 31 March 2025.
+The competition will officially begin 1st September 2024, and will run until 31 March 2025.
 The award ceremony will take place during EURO 2025 on 22-25 June 2025 in Leeds (UK).

 The considered optimization problem integrates three critical problems in healthcare: surgical case planning, patient admission scheduling and nurse-to-room assignment.
 The complete problem description and an overview of the competition's rules can be found here.